benc-uk/nodejs-demoapp/README.md

 | AZURE_RES_GROUP   | demoapps               |
 | AZURE_REGION      | northeurope            |

-Web app will be listening on the standard Express port of 3000, but this can be changed by setting the `PORT` environmental variable.
+The web app will be listening on the standard Express port of 3000, but this can be changed by setting the `PORT` environmental variable.

 # Containers